prasannavl/LiquidState/README.md

 **Available State Machines:**

-1. **StateMachine** - Fully synchronous, and thread-safe.
+1. **StateMachine** - Fully synchronous.
+Not thread-safe.
+1. **BlockingStateMachine** - Fully synchornous.
+Blocking, but thread-safe.
-2. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
-Thread-safe.
+1. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
+Not thread-safe.
-3. **AsyncStateMachine** - Fully asynchronous, thread-safe and is queued by default.
+1. **AsyncStateMachine** - Fully asynchronous, thread-safe and is queued by default.

 **Note:** When AsyncStateMachine or AwaitableStateMachines are used with synchronous (non-task returning) methods, it is almost as fast as the synchronous StateMachine (the penalty is really negligible anyway, unless you're running a 10 millions state changes per second).